-Passersby know it as an imposing building.
+Passers-by know it as an imposing building.
 Students know it as a place to study.
 But what else does Leuven University Library have to offer?
-Use the ErfgoedApp to discover the various halls and rooms and learn more about its history and hidden treasures.
+With the ErfgoedApp , you ErfgoedApp the various halls and rooms and learn more about the history and hidden treasures.

 An eventful history

-The University Library we know today was built in the 1920s to the design of Whitney Warren.
+The University Library we know today was built in the 1920s to a design by Whitney Warren.
 It replaced the original library, which was located on Naamsestraat and fell victim to the ravages of war in 1914.
-But the new library was not spared either and was damaged in 1940, at the beginning of World War II.
+But the new library was not spared either and was damaged in 1940, at the start of the Second World War.
 Once again, many books were lost.
-After the Leuven University split in 1968, the University Library saw part of its collection leave for Louvain-la-Neuve, to the French-language university UCL.
+After the split of the University of Leuven in 1968, the University Library saw part of its collection move to Louvain-la-Neuve, to the French-speaking university UCL.

-The tour guides you step by step through that eventful history.
+The tour guides you step by step through this eventful history.
 You start outside, in front of the building.
-Then you go through the reception area, the first and second floors.
-On the way up you pass the bust of Herbert Hoover, chairman of the Commission for Relief in Belgium.
-Thanks to his efforts, the construction of a new library building on what is now the Place Mgr.
-Ladeuze, and the reconstitution of a book collection, could begin in 1921.
+Then you make your way through the reception area and the first and second floors.
+On your way up, you will pass the bust of Herbert Hoover, chairman of the Commission for Relief in Belgium.
+Thanks to his efforts, construction of a new library building could begin in 1921 on what is now Mgr.
+Ladeuzeplein, and a new book collection could be assembled.

-In the hall on the second floor, you bump into several works of art, including those by Harry Elstrøm, Albert Ciamberlani and Jacques Moeschal.
-These works of art also form a puzzle piece in the library's history.
-They depict figures or events that played important roles in it.
+In the hall on the first floor, you will encounter various works of art, including pieces by Harry Elstrøm, Albert Ciamberlani, and Jacques Moeschal.
+These works of art also form a piece of the puzzle in the history of the library.
+They depict figures or events that have played an important role in it.

-After the hall, you enter the Growing Reading Room, the library's gem.
-The hall and side rooms were redesigned by architect Henry Lacoste after the 1940 fire.
-The reading room contains as many as 44,000 books and is still a popular place for students to study quietly.
-Tip: Plan your visit on the weekend to fully explore the Great Reading Room.
-During the week you can only visit it on a limited basis so as not to disturb the studying library users.
+After the hall, you enter the Great Reading Room, the jewel of the library.
+The room and side rooms were redesigned by architect Henry Lacoste after the fire in 1940.
+The reading room contains no fewer than 44,000 books and is still a favorite place for students to study in peace.
+Tip: plan your visit on the weekend to fully explore the Great Reading Room.
+During the week, visits are limited so as not to disturb students using the library.

 If you go up one more floor, you will reach the entrance to the tower.
-This is where the tour stops.
-In the tower, you will learn more about the history of the University Library during and between the two world wars via a digital exhibition.
+This is where the tour ends.
+In the tower, a digital exhibition tells you more about the history of the University Library during and between the two world wars.
 Be sure to climb the tower for a breathtaking view of Leuven.

 Practical